aganse/docker_mlflow_db/README.md

 # docker_mlflow_db

-A Docker container setup to quickly provide MLflow as a service, with optional database backend, optional storage of artifacts in AWS S3, and a reverse proxy frontend which could allow one to easily implement basic or secure authentication.
+A ready-to-run Docker container setup to quickly provide MLflow as a service, with optional database backend, optional storage of artifacts in AWS S3, and a reverse proxy frontend which could allow one to easily implement basic or secure authentication.

 > <SUP>
-> Note this repo is part of a trio that you might find useful together
+> :bulb: Note this repo is part of a trio that you might find useful together
 > (but all are separate tools that can be used independently):
 >
 > * [docker_mlflow_db](https://github.com/aganse/docker_mlflow_db):